miendinh/pi-alarm/README.md

 ```

 ## Upload music
-* Download and put mp3 files to Pi into MUSIC_FOLDER
+* Download mp3 files to Pi and and put them into MUSIC_FOLDER

 ## Run
 ```